emperorofmars/nna_unity/readme.md

 This is a way to add additional information to 3d models in any format, primarily FBX.
 This Unity AssetPostprocessor will parse and convert information serialized into node-names into the appropriate Unity constructs.

+### Goals
-The goal is for a 3d file to be the single source of truth for all its functionality, and work across different game engines.
+* A 3d file should be a self-contained single source of truth for all its functionality, and work across different game engines.
+* Artists without too much technical knowledge beyond 3d modeling, should have an easy time creating VR avatars.
+* End users without too much technical knowledge, should be able to easily adapt and upload their avatars.

 ## How
 For simpler definitions, information can be encoded into a node name directly.\